xamcost/xamcost.github.io/src/blog/ferris_sweep.md

 ### 5. Firmware & Programmability

 - **QMK/ZMK Compatibility** is non-negotiable for me.
 These open-source firmware systems let you create custom layers, macros, and even wireless support (via ZMK).
 - **Pre-Built Convenience**: If coding keymaps sounds daunting, pre-builts often include user-friendly configurators (e.g., ZSA’s Oryx).
+Coding might be utterly unnecessary if you pick a keyboard with enough keys for your needs (Sofle, Lily58, Glove80, ...).

 ## **Bill of Materials & Cost**